-Today, USC Aiken has ranked in the top three public baccalaureate colleges in the South by U.S. News & World Report’s guide "Best Colleges" for twenty-one consecutive years.
+Today, USC Aiken has ranked in the top three public baccalaureate colleges in the South by U.S. News & World Report’s guide "Best Colleges" for twenty-two consecutive years.
 More than 3,500 students attend the university, and approximately 500 students graduate each year.
-USC Aiken provides bachelor’s and master’s degrees in 50 programs of study while delivering many of the offerings of a large university on a small, friendly campus with intimate class sizes and personal attention.
+USC Aiken provides bachelor’s and master’s degrees in over 50 programs of study while delivering many of the offerings of a large university on a small, friendly campus with intimate class sizes and personal attention.
 The commitment to continuing partnerships is woven into the fabric of the campus’ culture.

 Important Dates in USC Aiken History

 - The Aiken County Commission for Higher Education is created by the South Carolina General Assembly.
 Francis Townsend is named the first chairman.

 - The University of South Carolina Aiken is founded.
 The campus is housed in the historic Banksia mansion in downtown Aiken.
 Chris Sharp serves as the first director.

 - Bill Casper is named the second Director of the Aiken campus.